Braathen beats boyhood buddy McGrath to win World Cup slalom - WHIZ News

-Sporting his trademark painted fingernails – mostly black with one yellow smile emoji – Braathen retained his first-run lead to finish 0.71 seconds ahead of McGrath.
+Sporting his trademark painted fingernails — mostly black with one yellow smile emoji — Braathen retained his first-run lead to finish 0.71 seconds ahead.
 Linus Strasser of Germany was 0.92 back in third.

-“It’s incredible,” said the 22-year-old Braathen, who is two days older than McGrath.
-“I see green lights and the first person I see is my partner in crime Atle.”
+“It’s incredible,” Braathen said.
+“I see green lights and the first person I see is my partner in crime Atle.

 “It’s a day me and Atle have been dreaming for since the day we started skiing,” said Braathen of their childhood together at the Bærums club in Norway.
 “I can’t believe we are finally here.”